vadimkantorov/contextlocnet/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;year = {2016}
 }

 The results are available on the [project website](http://www.di.ens.fr/willow/research/contextlocnet) and in the paper.
 Please submit bugs and ask questions on [GitHub](http://github.com/vadimkantorov/contextlocnet/issues) directly, for other inquiries please contact [Vadim Kantorov](mailto:vadim.kantorov@gmail.com).

+This is a joint work with Maxime Oquab, Minsu Cho and Ivan Laptev.

 # Running the code
 1. Install the dependencies: